Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

 \subsubsection{Friction Values}

-Once the dynamic programming algorithm is finished, we get a vector $u$ containing the index of the FSS that changed configuration at each changepoint and an array $\mathbf{q}$ with the configuration of every FSS after every changepoint.
+Once the dynamic programming algorithm is finished, we get a vector $u$ containing the index of the FSS that changed configuration at each changepoint and an array $\bar{q}$ with the configuration of every FSS after every changepoint.
 The next objective is to estimate the base dry friction $\hat{f}^{\bar{\mathrm{d}}}$ and, for each FSS, the sequence of configurations and friction values it goes through.
-We denote them as $\mathcal{Q}_s$ and $\mathcal{F}_s$ respectively, both defined as lists of values in the programming sense, where $s$ denotes the index of the FSS.
+We denote them as $\mathcal{Q}_s$ and $\mathcal{F}_s$ respectively, both defined as lists of values in the programming sense, where $s$ is the index of the FSS.
 At every interval, the total dry friction torque must be the base dry friction plus the contribution of each FSS as given by \eqref{eq:model_dry-friction}.

 This problem is solved in Algorithm~\ref{alg:friction_values}.
-We start by assuming that, before the first changepoints, the friction produced by each FSS is equal to $0$.
+We first assume that, before the first changepoint, the friction produced by each FSS is equal to $0$.
 Then, we compute the following friction values from the differences obtained at each changepoint.
 Finally, since the minimum value produced by an FSS is assumed to be $0$, we adjust the coefficients to get the final values.